Executive Car Wash has closed.

-Executive Car Wash is a strange little place. not only a restaurant, also a car wash, as the name would suggest. but fortunately the car washing and food cooking activities are quite nicely separated.
+Executive Car Wash is a strange little place located in the valley below Kimihurura.
+It’s not just a restaurant but also a car wash, as the name would suggest, but fortunately the car washing and food cooking activities are quite nicely separated.
 I’m not sure how that combination ever came about but you have to give it points for originality!

 Food here will take forever.
 It’s taken well over an hour both times I’ve been – once with a table of nine people and once just with one person ordering.
 It wasn’t really that busy either time.
 But of course if you’ve been living in Kigali for awhile, you’re probably used to the slow service and if you account for it and arrive and order well before you’re super hungry, you should be ok.